Akshay-Bharadwaj/projects/AWS-CICD-pipeline/steps.md

+- Create python flask app and containarize it
+- Push it to the docker hub
 - In AWS console, create application in CodeDeploy
 - Launch EC2 with ssh 22 inbound rule
 - Create an IAM role for CodeDeploy